London Evening Standard

 Initially, things appeared set to remain as they had been under the previous ownership.
 Lebedev was quoted as saying he was committed to the Standard‘s editorial independence, and the chairman appointed to head the new editorial committee set up in April 2009 to safeguard that independence was John Bryant, former Executive Editor of the Daily Mail.

-On the other hand, the other two members named, Anthony Howard and Bill Hagerty, both had solid left-wing credentials – Howard is a former New Statesman Editor and Observer Deputy Editor, Anthony Howard, and Hagerty was once Deputy Editor at the Daily Mirror.
+On the other hand, the other two members named, Anthony Howard and Bill Hagerty, both had solid left-wing credentials – Howard is a former New Statesman Editor and Observer Deputy Editor, and Hagerty was once Deputy Editor at the Daily Mirror.
 And a new editor was appointed, Geordie Greig, who had previously been editor of Tatler magazine.

 Greig relaunched the newspaper in May 2009 with a new masthead, after a series of posters with the headline “SORRY” in the Standard‘s headline typeface, apologising for previous editorial shortcomings (though without mentioning the Standard by name).